 As part of our ongoing efforts to keep discriminatory advertising off our platform, we require all business account admins who create and manage system users to review and certify compliance with our non-discrimination policy on behalf of their business.
 Starting February 8, 2022, system users will not be able to create ads until the business admins do so.

-System users represent servers or software that make API calls to assets owned by a Business Manager.
+System users represent servers or software that make API calls to assets owned by a Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More.
 You determine what assets each system user can access.

 System Users are granted access to your assets for many reasons, of course.
 It may be so that you can manage your Facebook advertising with a third-party tool.
 Or it may be for something that doesn’t generate ads.
-My System Users are things like Conversions API, WordPress, Shopify, Zapier, and any other third party that needs access to assets.
+My System Users are things like Conversions API provides a direct connection between your conversion results and Meta to be used for ad set optimization and reporting.
+Examples include both web and offline events.
+By using a Conversions API, you can send Meta a more complete picture of conversion activity to help improve your results.
+More, WordPress, Shopify, Zapier, and any other third party that needs access to assets.

 The intention of this appears to be on the ad creation side.
 Facebook wants you to acknowledge that you won’t run ads that actively violate non-discrimination rules, regardless of whether you’re running ads directly on Facebook or with a third-party tool.